 Chinese stir fries sprung to mind.
 What about sweet and sour fish, like what I do with whole rockfish or carp?
 While I love that dish, you normally do it with whole fish, and I wanted something with fillets; I’d caught some big black rockfish, large enough to fillet easily.
 Why not just do the same dish with chunks of boneless meat?
 Yessss…

-So this recipe is a mashup of the whole fish recipe and my recipe for General Tso’s pheasant, which is, more or less, crack.
+So this recipe, using fillets, is a mashup of the whole fish recipe and my recipe for General Tso’s pheasant, which is, more or less, crack.
 It hinges on a Chinese technique called “velveting,” a pre-frying trick that sets a thin batter onto meat, which keeps it tender; it’s why the meat in a Chinese restaurant tastes different from when you do a stir-fry at home.

 Normally velveting is a “cool” pre-fry at about 275°F — here we’re actually frying at a full 350°F. The effect is more like the meat in orange chicken or General Tso’s.

 Sweet and sour fish comes together really fast, so make sure you have everything all set before you begin.
 I pre-fry the fish, then make the rice first and let it sit while I am making the stir-fry.
 All told, this is one of my rare 30-minute meals.